marcelm/cutadapt/doc/guide.rst

 * FASTA with extensions ``.fasta``, ``.fa`` or ``.fna``
 * FASTQ with extensions ``.fastq`` or ``.fq``
 * Any of the above, but compressed as ``.gz``, ``.bz2`` or ``.xz``

-:ref:`Cutadapt’s support for processing of colorspace data is described elsewhere <colorspace>`.

 Input and output file formats are recognized from the file name extension.
 You can override the input format with the ``--format`` option.